AsumVictor/Book-Haven/README.md

 # 📖Math Magician <a name="about-project"></a>

-BookWorld is a comprehensive and user-friendly Books-store app developed to cater to all book enthusiasts, offering a seamless browsing and shopping experience.
+Book Haven is a comprehensive and user-friendly Books-store app developed to cater to all book enthusiasts, offering a seamless browsing and shopping experience.
 Whether you are an avid reader, a literature lover, or a student seeking academic resources, BookWorld has got you covered.
 This app is designed as part of the Microverse assignment to showcase the power of modern web technologies in creating a captivating online bookstore.